Children's Mental Health Week 2024

 Drawing and Talking This is a child-centred one to one intervention focusing on supporting the social and emotional wellbeing of children and young people.
 The technique is intended to allow the child to play, by drawing a picture, and process any emotions they are holding internally in a safe and nonconfrontational way, working at their own pace.
 Mrs Langley is our trained therapist who leads this intervention.

-If you are at all worried about your child's mental health or wellbeing, do come in and speak to either your child's class teacher or Mrs Bateman or Mrs Langley.
+If you are at all worried about your child's mental health or wellbeing, do come in and speak to any one of our team.
 There are many ways we can support your child.

 Your wellbeing as a parent or career is also important to us.
-Our Family Support Worker is Rebecca Bateman and you are very welcome to pop in to see her before or after school, or make an appointment for a different time.
+Our Family Support Worker is Holly Saunders and you are very welcome to pop in to see her before or after school, or make an appointment for a different time.

 Please see below a very useful resource to support mental health created by CAMHS.